 The Statue of St John of Nepomuk is one of the 30 sculptures mounted to the balustrade of one of Prague’s most famous landmarks, the Charles Bridge.
 The statue represents the court priest of King Wenceslas IV, who supposedly died after being thrown off the bridge in 1383.
 Legend has it that the king had him killed because St John refused to reveal the secret confessions of the queen.
 Touching the statue is supposed to bring good luck and ensure that visitors return to Prague soon.
 A few steps away, you’ll find a cross with five stars on the left parapet of the bridge, which is said to mark the spot where the priest was thrown in the water.

-At the base of Petřín hill, on Újezd Street, stands a group of bronze statues portraying seven broken, decaying men descending a flight of stairs.
-This disturbing procession is the work of sculptor Olbram Zoubek and architects Jan Kerel and Zdeněk Holzel.
-The sculptures are a memorial to the victims of communism in the Czech Republic.
-The memorial contains seven phases of a man living in a totalitarian state – from the first statue being a full man, up to the last statue where only a part of him remains.
-This evaporation represents the gradual physical and psychological destruction of humanity under a totalitarian regime.
-A bronze strip that runs along the center of the memorial tells the terrible truth: during the years between 1948 and 1989, 205,486 people in the former Czechoslovakia were found guilty for political crimes, 248 were executed, 4,500 died in prison, 327 died when trying to escape the country and 170,938 people fled or emigrated.
+This harrowing series of bronze statues portrays seven broken, decaying men descending a flight of stairs.
+The work of sculptor Olbram Zoubek and architects Jan Kerel and Zdeněk Holzel, these sculptures commemorate the victims of Communism in the Czech Republic.
+It shows seven phases of a man living in a totalitarian state, representing the gradual physical and psychological destruction of humanity.
+A bronze strip that runs along the centre of the memorial tells the devastating story of the years between 1948 and 1989.
+Over 200,000 people in what was formerly known as Czechoslovakia were found guilty of political crimes.
+Of these, 248 were executed, 4,500 died in prison, 327 died when trying to escape the country and over 170,000 people fled or emigrated.